Where to visit Olympics venues in Japan

 This arena in Chofu, in the western suburbs of Tokyo, was the first purpose-made Tokyo Olympics venue to be completed.

-Covering an area of 30,000 square meters, the Musashino Forest Sport Plaza has a swooping silver and white roof.
+Covering an area of 30,000 square meters (323,000 square feet), the Musashino Forest Sport Plaza has a swooping silver and white roof.
 It hosted the badminton and modern pentathlon events during the Games.
 After the Games, Tokyo officials say it will serve as a multi-purpose venue hosting major sporting competitions and entertainment events.

 Bonus: it's also a short walk away from the Studio Ghibli Museum.